Currier and Ives: The lithographs

 Today, original Currier and Ives prints are much sought by collectors, and modern reproductions of them are popular decorations.
 Especially popular are the winter scenes, which are commonly used for American Christmas cards.
 In 2019 a print of Across the Continent by Fanny Palmer sold at auction for over US$60,000.

 Racist lithographs

 Currier and Ives, because they were targeting a middle-class American customer, inadvertently created a "pictorial record" of values in the United States in the 19th century, which included contemporary racism.
 According to Albert Baragwanath, of the approximately 500 "comic prints" produced by Currier and Ives, "more than half of these were the so-called Darktown Comics whose humor lay in gross burlesque."

-The Darktown Comics series was perennially among the bestselling of Currier & Ives' over 7000 lithographs, with at least one selling 73,000 copies via pushcarts and in shops and country stores.
+The Darktown Comics series was perennially among the bestselling of Currier and Ives' over 7000 lithographs, with at least one selling 73,000 copies via pushcarts and in shops and country stores.
 According to J. Michael Martinez, every one of the series was a bestseller.

-Thomas Worth recreated a previous Statue of Liberty image using an African American woman similar to the mammy figure holding a torch as part of their Darktown Comics series.
+Thomas Worth recreated a previous Statue of Liberty image, using an African American woman similar to the mammy figure holding a torch as part of their Darktown Comics series.